Azure Model Router

 - Detecting the actual model: When Azure Model Router routes your request to a specific model (e.g.,

-gpt-4.1-nano-2025-04-14), LiteLLM extracts this from the response - Calculating accurate costs: Costs are calculated based on the actual model used, not the router endpoint name
+gpt-4.1-nano-2025-04-14), LiteLLM extracts this from the response - Calculating accurate costs: Costs are calculated based on:

 - Streaming support: Cost tracking works correctly for both streaming and non-streaming requests